oceanprotocol/docs/content/tutorials/react-setup.md

 npx create-react-app marketplace
 ```

 This will create a folder named `marketplace` with a boilerplate React app.
-Go into that new folder and add the Ocean Protocol JavaScript library and Web3 packages to the app's dependencies:
+Go into that new folder and add the [Ocean Protocol JavaScript library](https://github.com/oceanprotocol/squid-js) to the app's dependencies:

 ```bash
 cd marketplace/